 Dr. Ullrich is originally from Texas, and received a B.A. in Biology with Highest Honors at the University of Texas in Austin.
 He then received his medical degree from the University of Texas Health Science Center at Houston, where he also completed his internship and residency in internal medicine.
 He subsequently spent a year serving as chief medical resident, as a faculty member and educator.
 He completed his rheumatology fellowship training at the University of Colorado in Denver before moving to South Florida, where his wife is from, to join RASF.

 Dr. Ullrich is board certified in rheumatology, and is a member of the American College of Rheumatology (ACR), American College of Physicians, Florida Medical Society, Florida Society of Rheumatology, Palm Beach County Medical Society, International Society for Clinical Densitometry (ISCD), and American Registry for Diagnostic Medical Sonographers (ARDMS).
 He is a Certified Clinical Densitometrist by the ISCD, and is Registered in Musculoskeletal Sonography by the ARDMS.
-He has an active role in the Osteoporosis Diagnostic and Treatment Center of South Florida, the RASF-Clinical Research Center, and the Free Arthritis Clinic of South Palm Beach County,
+He has an active role in the Osteoporosis Diagnostic and Treatment Center of South Florida and the Whelton Virshup Creaky Joints Arthritis Clinic.

-Dr. Ullrich proudly serves as Affiliate Clinical Professor at Florida Atlantic University's Charles E. Schmidt College of Medicine, where he is a clinical preceptor for the medical students and internal medicine residents.
+Dr. Ullrich proudly serves as Affiliate Clinical Associate Professor at Florida Atlantic University's Charles E. Schmidt College of Medicine, where he is a clinical preceptor for the medical students and internal medicine residents.
+He was named Outstanding Preceptor for Foundations of Medicine in 2020 in recognition of his teaching.
+He lectures regularly at the medical school and in the community on topics that include osteoporosis, rheumatoid arthritis, psoriatic arthritis, systemic lupus erythematosus, ankylosing spondylitis, vasculitis, osteoarthritis, musculoskeletal ultrasound, and the musculoskeletal effects of age.
 He maintains hospital privileges at Boca Raton Regional Hospital and Delray Medical Center.
 He has served on the Continuing Medical Education Committee for BRRH and the Grand Rounds Committee for FAU.
 He has published in the field of vasculitis and has presented his work at the ACR national meeting.
 He is also the author of two chapters in Rheumatology Secrets, 3rd Edition.

-When not at work, Dr. Ullrich cherishes his time with his family.
+When not at work, Dr. Ullrich enjoys playing guitar, exercising, and spending time with his family.